michael-hartmann/caps/README.md

 0.01, 1, 1, 1, -6.46397198784309, 500, 0.524163
 ```

-Besides gcc, the sources may also be compiled with icc or clang (llvm).
+Besides gcc, the sources may also be compiled with icc or clang.
 You can
 compile the sources for example with clang with:
 ```
-$ CC=clang make
+$ CC=clang CXX=clang++ make
 ```

 Usage